DJScias/Experiencer2/README.md

 ## Notes
 Please keep the following in mind:
 - Experiencer's bar can only be anchored **to the bottom or top of your screen**, which means it may overlap with other frames positioned in these places.
-- Experiencer will not hide the existing experience bar by Blizzard, requiring a separate addon for this (Dominos, Bartender, ElvUI, etc...).
+- Experiencer has an option hide the existing experience bar by Blizzard, but a separate addon can also be used for this (Dominos, Bartender, ElvUI, etc...).
 - Experiencer's bar color is by default your current character's class color, this can be changed in the options.

 ## Databroker